MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/notification-bot-in-teams.md

 ## Connect to existing APIs

 If you don't have the required SDK, and want to invoke external APIs in your code.
 The `Teams: Connect to an API` command in Microsoft Visual Studio Code Teams Toolkit extension, or `teamsfx add api-connection` command in TeamsFx CLI can be used to bootstrap code to call target APIs.
-For more information, see [configure API connection](../../../toolkit/add-API-connection.md).
+For more information, see [Integrate existing third-party APIs](../../../toolkit/add-API-connection.md).

 ### Teams bot application or Teams Incoming Webhook